New Hampshire High School Football Players Suspended For Beating A Duck To Death With A Broomstick

 “You do have very strong opinions both ways, and you try to come back to what you think is reasonable and also recognizing that these are adolescents that make bad choices.
 This was a grievous mistake,” he said.

 This is not the first time that high school football players have been punished for off-the-field shenanigans.
-As reported at the time by The Inquisitr, back in June two high school football players in Utah were suspended after they were captured on video burning an LGBTQ pride flag and making homophobic statements.
+As reported at the time by The Inquisitr, back in June two high school football players in Utah were suspended after they were captured on video burning an LGBTQ+ pride flag and making homophobic statements.